Spatio-temporal model via Locally Adaptive Regression Splines: Experiments

 \section{Experiments}

 This section provides numerical evidence to support our theoretical results.
-We start by conducting empirical experiments to evaluate the performance of the penalized estimators studied in Theorem \ref{Penalized} and Theorem \ref{Pest-d>1}, denoted here as Trend Filtering and $K$-NN-FL, respectively, for both settings $d=1$ and $d>1$.
+We start with empirical experiments to evaluate the performance of the penalized estimators studied in Theorem \ref{Penalized} and Theorem \ref{Pest-d>1}, denoted here as {{Locally Adaptive Regression Splines}} and $K$-NN-FL, respectively, for both settings $d=1$ and $d>1$.
 To establish a comparison, we include various competing methods as benchmarks.
 Finally, we present a real-world data example to demonstrate the practical applicability of our approach.
+The code to replicate all of our experiments can be found at \url{https://github.com/cmadridp/K-NN-FL}.